kerspoon/MulCal/README.txt

 1. make a block for most commonly used history items in the current session
 1. accessibility mode for GUI - pressing esc should give floating id's to each click-able, typing that id clicks the thing.
 1. make `display-precision = 2` & `eval-precision = 20` in settings and to allow better maths.
+1. package using a launcher so all mac people need is to double click and windows sees an exe.

 ---- Classes ----